DanLavine/goasync/README.md

 Is expected to run for the entire process's execution.

 1. Each task added to the Task Manager will initialize serially in the order they were added to the Task Manager
-    1. If an error occurs, Initializng any remaning tasks are skipped and Cleanup is called for any tasks that have already been Initialized
+    1. If an error occurs during Initialization, any remaining tasks are skipped and Cleanup is called for any tasks that have already been Initialized
 2. In parallel runs all Execute(...) functions for any tasks
     1. All tasks are expected to run and not error.
     2. If any tasks return an error, the Task Manager will cancel all running tasks and then run the Cleanup for each task.